muhammmad-al/lifi-integration-demo/README.md

-# Li.Fi Token Transfer Demo
+# Li.Fi Token Bridge Demo

 This project demonstrates how to use Li.Fi to transfer tokens across different blockchain networks using their API.
+It includes functionality to view supported chains and execute cross-chain token transfers.

 ## Prerequisites